 Financial assets classified as fair value through profit or loss are measured at fair value with unrealized gains and losses recognized through comprehensive loss.
-Cash is classified as fair value through profit or loss.
+Cash and cash equivalents, short-term investments and restricted cash are classified as fair value through profit or loss.